GiladShapira94/Demo/kubernetes.md

 - Helm 3.6 CLI is installed.
 Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) for more information.
 - An accessible docker-registry (such as [Docker Hub](https://hub.docker.com)).
 The registry's URL and credentials are consumed by the applications via a pre-created secret.
 - Storage: 7Gi
+- You must configure youre K8s with minimum of 2 CPU and 8GB Memory resources

 ``` {admonition} Note
 The MLRun kit resources (MLRun-API, MLRun-UI, Jupyter, and Nuclio) are configured initially with the default cluster/namespace resources limits.
 You can modify the resources from outside if needed.